Skip to content

 return top_k_by_weight(cands, k=5)

-The problem: you change a prompt, tool, or model; behaviour shifts without a hard error.
-Live traffic also shifts.
-Raw score trends mix up “we shipped something worse” with “users got harder questions.”
+The problem: you change a prompt, tool, or model, and behavior shifts without a hard error.
+Live traffic also shifts: harder questions, new intents, seasonality.

-How we solve it: we keep a fixed basket of test conversations per agent (labelled, versioned), compare new release vs old on the same items, and split results by criterion so “overall down 0.08” becomes actionable.
+Our solution: we keep a fixed basket of test conversations per agent (labeled, versioned).
+We compare the new release to the old one on the same items.
+We split results by criterion so that “overall down 0.08” becomes actionable.

 def compare_versions(agent_a, agent_b, ref: ReferenceSet) -> RegressionReport: